na-na-hi/renget/archive/bgkoh.md

 ------ | :----:
 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
-1. Fire-Type Gem | Holding this feels incredibly hot.
-Boosts a Fire-Type move's damage by 3.
-Changes Rotom form if consumed.
+1. Blast Seed | Explodes on contact for 10 true damage.
-2. Tiny Reviver Seed | Revives fainted Pokémon to half HP.
+2. Tiny Reviver Seed | Revives fainted Pokémon to half HP
-3. Eᴍᴘᴛʏ | Vacant inventory slot.
+3. Tiny Reviver Seed | Revives fainted Pokémon to half HP
-4. Eᴍᴘᴛʏ | Vacant inventory slot.
+4. Oran Berry | Heals the user for 10HP.
 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.
     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Eᴍᴘᴛʏ | Vacant inventory slot.
+1. Fire-Type Gem | Holding this feels incredibly hot.
+Boosts a Fire-Type move's damage by 3.
+Changes Rotom form if consumed.
 2. Eᴍᴘᴛʏ | Vacant inventory slot.

 **RP/QUEST STORAGE (∞ slots)**